 However, it is possible for you to get a mortgage in a more unconventional way.
 Some lenders will consider other income if it’s significant enough to cover the monthly payments of what you’ll be borrowing.
 Typically, if you can prove that you have income other than a W2-paying job then you’ll have to show a consistent amount of income from past tax filings.

 Before you do anything else you’ll want to improve your overall borrower profile.
 Shopping for a mortgage is a process that involves jumping through some hoops.
 One of those hoops is making yourself attractive to mortgage lenders.
 Generally, aspiring homebuyers need a few elements in place: a high credit score, a low debt-to-income ratio and enough money coming in to cover monthly mortgage payments.

 If you’re currently unemployed, it can be hard – but not impossible – to make your case to mortgage lenders.
 However, unemployed folks who still want to buy a home have options.
 For one thing, you can be unemployed and still have a high credit score and a low debt-to-income ratio.
 The lower your debt, the less money you need coming in to stay at or below the 36% debt-to-income ratio that experts recommend.

-Many people choose to wait until they’re employed before getting prequalified for a mortgage and shopping for mortgage rates.
+Many people choose to wait until they don’t have a job before prequalifying for a mortgage.
 However, for others, waiting is not an option.
-If renting is more costly than buying in your area, or there are other compelling reasons to buy a home while you’re unemployed, you’re not facing an impossible task.
-As long as you – or someone who is willing to help you – can present lenders with a high credit score, a low debt-to-income ratio and a solid income source, convincing a mortgage lender to work with you shouldn’t be too hard.
+If renting is more costly than buying in your area, or there are other compelling reasons to buy a home while you have no job, you’re not facing an impossible task.
+As long as you – or someone who is willing to help you – can present lenders with a high credit score, a low debt-to-income ratio, and a solid income source, convincing a mortgage lender to work with you shouldn’t be too hard.